cooper/quiki/README.md

 ## configure

-copy and edit the example configuration:
 ```sh
 cp quiki.conf.example quiki.conf
 nano -w quiki.conf
 ```

-there is also a detailed [configuration spec](doc/configuration.md).
+there is a detailed [configuration spec](doc/configuration.md) in addition to the example configuration

 ## run